pefbrute/twitchio_bot_template/twitch-oauth2-dev.to.md

 *   `access_token`: Your Access Token.
 *   `refresh_token`: Your Refresh Token.

-Copy these and store them securely. `expires_in` indicates the Access Token\'s lifetime in seconds.
+Copy these and store them securely. `expires_in` indicates the Access Token's lifetime in seconds.

 > **Pro Tip:** If you prefer a GUI, tools like Postman or Insomnia can also be used to make this POST request.